NelloKudo/dotfiles/README.md

 - `picom` is already set to unredir fullscreen apps (needed for games like osu! to have great performance)
 - Remember you can change some of picom/bspwm settings by right-clicking on desktop and using `bspwm` > `rice editor`!
 - If you use Firefox, I recommend resetting `~/.mozilla` after running the RiceInstaller.
 It will reset your settings/bookmarks/passwords as well, but I still prefer having classic Firefox over the custom one.
+- Spotify's nord theme is from [Spicetify](https://spicetify.app/)'s `Comfy` theme with the Nord color scheme you can choose from the dropdown menu.

 That's pretty much it, enjoy 8)